rahmani-hossein/rahmani-hossein.github.io/_pages/about.md

 ## About Me

-Hello!
-I'm Hossein Rahmani, a passionate and driven Master's student in Mathematics at the University of British Columbia.
-With a strong background in Computer Science, Statistics, and Optimization, I'm excited to leverage my skills in causal inference, machine learning, and data science to tackle complex problems and drive meaningful impact.
+Hi!
+I am a Master's student in Applied Mathematics at the University of British Columbia, with a focus on Causal Machine Learning.
+My research interests include Large Language Models, Causal Inference, Natural Language Processing, and broadly ML.

 ## Education